FlameSky-S/M-SENA-frontend/README.md

 1. Select video and audio device.
 Click "Init Cam" button to turn on the selected devices.

-> Note: If you deploy your server on an insecure environment (http) rather than a secure one (https), you will get a blank device list.
-See [Installation]() for a possible solution.
+> Note: You will get a blank device list if the browsing context is insecure (that is, the page is loaded using HTTP rather than HTTPS).
+See [About HTTPS](#About-Https) for possible solutions.

 2. Select one or more models, the language you will speak in the video, and type in the sentences.